 The purpose of this project was to refine garden suite regulations, drawing from suggestions made at a previous Public Hearing meeting, an analysis of development permit applications, and discussions with stakeholders.
 The end result was a set of recommended changes to the Zoning Bylaw to improve the buildability of garden suites.

 Changes to the Zoning Bylaw regulations for Garden Suites include:

 - Adjusting inclusive design standards for accessible suites

-- Allow 60 square metres on the second storey of accessible garden suites in mature and established neighbourhoods
+- Allowing 60 square metres on the second storey of accessible garden suites in mature and established neighbourhoods

 - Adjusting facade articulation requirements

 The City of Edmonton is committed to citizen engagement.

 City staff reached out to recent applicants for garden suites to better understand their experiences with the new regulations.
 A draft report with proposed recommendations was circulated for 4 weeks to external stakeholders for review and comment.
 A survey to gauge attitudes toward tiny homes was also conducted in October 2018.